Partial Hospitalization Program

 When you arrive at our partial hospitalization program, the first step is a comprehensive assessment or intake interview.
 During your evaluation, a member of our treatment team will talk with you about your medical and mental health history.
 They will also want to learn more about your history with substance use and addiction treatment.
 An intake assessment is an integral part of treatment planning development.
 The details you provide during intake are used to help members of your treatment team develop a unique treatment plan that outlines goals for you to meet during treatment and defines the best treatment models to help you attain and maintain ongoing sobriety.
 It also helps provide a clear understanding of any preexisting medical or mental health concerns which should be addressed as a part of your treatment program.

 A PHP program is more intensive than a traditional outpatient program.
 Therapy sessions generally meet on weekdays during the day for several hours.
 Some programs also provide evening sessions to accommodate employment or childcare obligations during daytime hours.
 Most programs utilize a combination of individual therapy sessions integrated into a plan of several group meetings.
 Partial hospitalization drug rehab programs use various therapy models in both individual and group settings.
 The goals of addiction therapy are to help participants address and change maladaptive behaviors and thought patterns that led to addiction and ongoing substance use.
 During treatment, you will also learn and practice vital relapse prevention and recovery skills.
+After treatment, our addiction aftercare program will help keep you on track!

 Request a Call Back